 The Walsall COVID-19 Outbreak Management Plan will remain a live document, reflecting the evolving nature of guidance, expectations and local experience.

-Outbreak Management Plan – summary of principles and themes
+Outbreak Management Plan – summary (updated March 2021)

-View the Walsall COVID-19 Outbreak Management Plan (full document)
+View the Walsall COVID-19 Outbreak Management Plan (updated March 2021)

 Local Outbreak Engagement Board